euvitorti/ApiClinicSystem/README.md

 - Leia os comentários
 - O front-end está sendo desenvolvido, acesse o repositório: https://github.com/euvitorti/apiClinicSystemFrontEnd
 - Fique a vontade para melhorar o código

+## API Rest developed during the Java and Spring Framework T6 - ONE training

+## API Features

+- Register and delete doctors and patients
+- List registered patients and doctors in the MySql database
+- Update data
+- Schedule and cancel appointments

+## Documentation
+- Run the API and access the documentation for more information: http://localhost:8080/swagger-ui.html

+## Points to Consider

+- Pay attention to user authentication via JWT token.
+To access all functionalities, the user needs to be registered in the system and log in, and the token must be included in the header.
+- Read the Comments
+- The front-end is being developed, access the repository: https://github.com/euvitorti/apiClinicSystemFrontEnd
+- Feel free to improve the code.